dharmamitra/dharmamitra-frontend-next/README.md

 1. New item specification defined in an issue with clear acceptance criteria
 2. A new branch under the issue number is created for the work
 3. On completion a PR will be opened against `dev`
-4. When a PR is accepted the new work will be deployed on preview for testing
+4. When a PR is accepted the new work will be deployed on staging for testing
 5. After final sign-off a PR will be opened from `dev` to `main` and `semantic-release` will handle release versions based on commits.
 6. Deploy to production from `main`.